digital-asset/daml-katacoda/fundamental-concepts/choices-role-pattern/2_api_to_choices.md

-First, some good news: The DAML ecosystem will generate the `createUser` endpoint automatically and there is nothing to do for us.
-In fact, it will provide a general `create` endpoint for all defined contract templates in your DAML model.
+First, some good news: The Daml ecosystem will generate the `createUser` endpoint automatically and there is nothing to do for us.
+In fact, it will provide a general `create` endpoint for all defined contract templates in your Daml model.
 For the provided HTTP JSON API this is the `v1/create` [endpoint](https://docs.daml.com/json-api/index.html#http-request).
 It will take the template name and its arguments as POST arguments to the call.
 In addition, there will also be an `archive` endpoint at `v1/archive` to archive an active contract and mark it inactive.